Union welcomes back National Teacher of the Year Rebecka Peterson

 As the 2022 Oklahoma Teacher of the Year, Peterson has not been in her south Tulsa classroom this school year.
 Instead, she has been drawing from her blogging experience with “One Good Thing,” which highlighted positive aspects of her students and classes, and using the time to tour the state as an advocate for public education and spotlighting teachers via a social media campaign modeled after “Humans of New York.”
 To date, she has made it to about 40 counties across the state.

-During Friday’s celebration, Mayor G.T.
-Bynum mentioned that he read Peterson’s blog, and as a parent, was quickly drawn in.
+During Friday’s celebration, Tulsa Mayor G.T.
+Bynum mentioned that he read Peterson’s blog and, as a parent, was quickly drawn in.

 “Mrs. Peterson is exactly the kind of teacher that you want your child to have,” he said.
 “She sees her students in the way that a parent would want their child to be seen and the way that any of us in the classroom would want to be seen by our teachers.”